sharmatejas2003/nexus-multi-tenant-saas-app/README.md

-Features Under Construction
+**Features Under Construction**

-The following modules are currently under active development and may be partially implemented, unavailable, or subject to ongoing improvements.
+The following modules are currently under active development and may be partially implemented, unavailable, or subject to ongoing improvements -

-💬 Team Chat

-A tenant-scoped communication module for workspace members.
+💬 Team Chat - A tenant-scoped communication module for workspace members.
 Planned Functionality
 Workspace messaging
 Real-time communication